 Have your email account ready.
 SmoothTalkers uses email for 99% of club communications.
-Without an account that you check regularly, you'll be at a disadvantage.
+Without an active account, you'll be at a disadvantage.

 Select a club mentor.
 We can't stress this enough.
 Even if you are a returning Toastmaster or you are transferring from another club -- get a mentor.
 Your mentor will answer questions about club procedures and how we get things done.
 For new members, your mentor can also provide tips and ideas as you prepare your first speech.